Let the Groove Get In: Background

-Composition and lyrical interpretation
+Composition

-"Let the Groove Get In" is a latin song accompanied by canned horns, propulsive percussion and Timberlake's harmonized voice over a pop arrangement made by Timbaland.
-It contains a sample from the recording "Alhamdulillaahi" part of the release Explore Series: Africa-Burkina Faso: Rhythms of the Grasslands (2002), an album that features field recordings collected in Africa during the 1970s.
-Melissa Maerz of Entertainment Weekly wrote that although the song is built on African hand-drum rhythms, later transforms into a classical Michael Jackson song, similar to the tracks from his fifth studio album Off the Wall (1979).
-Peoples Chuck Arnold and Jody Rosen of Rolling Stone, compared "Let the Groove Get In" to Jackson's 1983 single "Wanna Be Startin' Somethin'" from his sixth studio album Thriller (1982).
+"Let the Groove Get In" was written by Timberlake, Timothy "Timbaland" Mosley, Jerome "J-Roc" Harmon, and James Fauntleroy, and produced by Timbaland, Timberlake, and Harmon.
+It is a Latin song accompanied by canned horns, propulsive percussion and Timberlake's harmonized voice over a pop arrangement made by Timbaland.
+It contains a sample from the recording "Alhamdulillaahi", a part of the release Explore Series: Africa-Burkina Faso: Rhythms of the Grasslands (2002), an album that features field recordings collected in Africa during the 1970s.

+Melissa Maerz of Entertainment Weekly wrote that although the song is built on African hand-drum rhythms, it later transforms into a classical Michael Jackson song, similar to the tracks from his fifth studio album Off the Wall (1979).
+Peoples Chuck Arnold and Jody Rosen of Rolling Stone compared "Let the Groove Get In" to Jackson's 1983 single "Wanna Be Startin' Somethin'" from his sixth studio album Thriller (1982).
 Kitty Empire of The Guardian called the song a sassy and salsa-driven "earworm with a chanted chorus whose arrangements are sublime".

-Critical response
+Reception

+Writing for ABC News, Allan Raible noted that "Justin feels like a singer standing still ... or coasting at best".
 Robert Christgau cited it as a highlight of the album.
 Billboards editor Jason Lipshutz listed the song among a list of 15 pop songs "that weren't released as singles but should have been."
 VH1's Emily Exton wrote, "In addition to using a few of his more successful techniques (echoed call-and-response, general clapping) Timberlake dives into the sounds of the Miami Sound Machine, bringing back an electric dance number unlike anything else in his catalog."

+Following the release of The 20/20 Experience, "Let the Groove Get In" appeared on the charts in South Korea and the United States.
+For the week dated March 17, 2013, the song debuted on the South Korean Gaon International Chart at number thirty-one with sales of 6,204 digital copies.
+It also debuted at number nine on the US Bubbling Under Hot 100 chart, and at number thirty-nine on the US Hot R&B/Hip-Hop Songs chart.

+Live performances

+Timberlake included "Let the Groove Get In" on the set list of his worldwide tour entitled The 20/20 Experience World Tour (2013–15), and The Forget Tomorrow World Tour (2024–25).

 Credits and personnel

-Credits adapted from the liner notes of The 20/20 Experience.
+Credits are adapted from the liner notes of The 20/20 Experience.